omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Give the column a name (required).
 When you are satisfied with configuring the column, click the *Set column* button.

-## Add a Faceted Browse page to the Site Navigation.
+## Add a Faceted Browse page to the site navigation

-Click on the Navigation tab for your site.
-Select *Faceted browse* from the *Add a custom link* list in the page sidebar.
+Click on the [Navigation tab](../sites/site_navigation.md) for your site.
+From the *Add a custom link* list in the page sidebar, select the *Faceted browse* option.

 ![Custom links in the right drawer to add elements to the navigation](../modules/modulesfiles/FacetedBrowse-AddPageNav.png)